AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Introduction

+Recently, inspired by human's ability to process audio and visual signals simultaneously to perceive the world~\cite{scheliga2023neural}, the field of multimedia forensics has turned to the development of multimodal systems for effective deepfake detection.
+Humans instinctively combine auditory and visual signals to assess the authenticity of content, often relying on the synchronization of speech and facial movements.
+Likewise, utilizing multimodal data such as audio and visual modalities has emerged as a promising approach to improve the accuracy and robustness of video forgery detection~\cite{zhang2019multimodal}.
+Therefore, we choose to integrate audio and visual information into our bimodal approach to identify audio-visual deepfakes.
+To further facilitate this audio-visual deepfake detection technology, various pre-trained models were fine-tuned on deepfake video datasets to detect manipulation.

-Pre-trained SSL models have recently emerged and achieved success in various downstream tasks.
+Pre-trained self-supervised-learning (SSL) models have recently emerged and achieved success in various downstream tasks.
 Audio-Visual HuBERT (AV-HuBERT)~\cite{shi2021learning} is an SSL-based audio-visual representation learning model that achieves state-of-the-art performance in lip reading, audio-visual speech enhancement~\cite{chern2023audio}, audio-visual speech separation~\cite{chern2023audio}, and audio-visual speech recognition~\cite{shi22_interspeech}.
 Motivated by its state-of-the-art performance in multiple downstream tasks, we leverage AV-HuBERT for feature extraction to capture the inconsistency between the mouth region of interest and the corresponding audio modality for the downstream task of audio-visual deepfake detection.
-Since this model detects deepfake videos by examining speech-lip synchronization and is an extension of previous work in~\cite{shahzad2022lip}, it is called AV-Lip-Sync+.
-Considering that lip feature-based deepfake detectors may fail when the lip region is not manipulated or only slightly manipulated, to enhance our audio-visual forgery detection model, we employ a transformer-based visual encoder to exploit whole-face features to assist our proposed audio-visual deepfake detector.
-By integrating powerful audio-visual representations, speech-lip synchronization features, and spatiotemporal facial features, the proposed system achieves state-of-the-art performance on two multimodal deepfake datasets.
-Our main contributions are as follows.
+Considering that lip feature-based deepfake detectors may fail when the lip region is not manipulated or only slightly manipulated, to enhance our audio-visual forgery detection model, we also employ Video Vision Transformer (ViViT)~\cite{arnab2021vivit} as the face encoder to exploit whole-face features to assist our proposed audio-visual deepfake detector.
+By integrating powerful audio-visual representations, speech-lip synchronization features, and spatiotemporal facial features, the proposed system achieves state-of-the-art performance on the FakeAVCeleb~\cite{khalid2021fakeavceleb} and DeepfakeTIMIT~\cite{korshunov2018deepfakes} datasets.

-\begin{itemize} \item We adopt a transformer-based audio-visual feature extraction method instead of the convolutional neural network (CNN)-based feature extraction method widely used in existing video forgery detection systems. \item The proposed system can effectively capture audio-visual correlation and synchronization between audio and video modalities using the pre-trained SSL model. \item The proposed system achieves state-of-the-art performance on two multimodal deepfake datasets and exhibits robustness to various deepfake manipulation techniques.